 About this Artist

 “The sensitive and brilliant Marc Lachat possesses that supple, soft, never-nasal oboe sound that conjures up the rose-scented poetry of a baroque poem in the Largo movement.”
 (Die Welt)

-He stood out for his light and airy style and, at the request of Sir Roger Norrington, he joined the Zurich Chamber Orchestra alongside his position in Basel.
+Passionate about orchestras, he trained with the French Youth Orchestra and then with the Schleswig-Holstein Festival Orchestra.
+He was then awarded the position of principal oboe for the Monte-Carlo Philharmonic Orchestra (2009).
+In 2013, he became the principal oboist for the Basel Orchestra.
+He stood out for his light and airy style, and, at the request of Sir Roger Norrington, he joined the Zurich Chamber Orchestra alongside his position in Basel.